Mount of Beatitudes - Jesus Most Famous Teaching

 3) Entrance into Heaven is dependent on an inner state of righteousness reflected in the teaching of the Hebrew Scriptures.

-Now Jesus begins to ‘give true meaning’ to the Law.
+Now Jesus begins to ‘give true meaning’ to the Law, in the next 27 verses.

 You have heard that the ancients were told, ‘YOU SHALL NOT COMMIT MURDER’ and ‘Whoever commits murder shall be liable to the court.’
 22 But I say to you that everyone who is angry with his brother shall be guilty before the court; and whoever says to his brother, ‘You good-for-nothing,’ shall be guilty before the supreme court; and whoever says, ‘You fool,’ shall be guilty enough to go into the fiery hell.
 Matthew 5:21-22